Looking to spruce up your house before the holidays? Check out these Cyber Monday deals

 Buffy

 We’ve covered Buffy’s lightweight, cozy, and breathable comforters in the past.
-If you thought that a $160 Queen-sized comforter was out of reach, now’s the time to take advantage of the brand’s 20% discount on its original The Cloud comforter and all other products on its site.
-Just use the code “SOFLUFFY!”
+If you thought that a $160 queen-size comforter was out of reach, now’s the time to take advantage of the brand’s 20% discount on its original The Cloud comforter and all other products on its site.
+Just use the code “SOFLUFFY”.
 Sale runs through December 3.

 Looking for more gift ideas?
 Check out our other hand-picked suggestions for all people in your life.